xan1242/MC3CarRandomizer/README.md

 This is a very simple vehicle randomizer for Midnight Club 3 that changes your active vehicle at each race finish.

-Your vehicle modifications will be retained as the car is changed.
+Your vehicle modifications will be retained as the vehicle is changed.

 The seed is generated from your profile name and stored inside the save file.